-The idea of a miracle cure and bodies healing themselves holds a particular fascination.
-Stem cell research brings regenerative medicine a step closer, but many of the ideas and concepts remain controversial.
-So what are stem cells, and why are they so important?
+Researchers have been looking for something that can help the body heal itself.
+Although studies are ongoing, stem cell research brings this notion of regenerative medicine a step closer.
+However, many of its ideas and concepts remain controversial.
+So, what are stem cells, and why are they so important?

-Stem cells are a type of cell that can develop into many other types of cell.
-Stem cells can also renew themselves by dividing, even after they have been inactive for a long time.
+Stem cells are cells that can develop into other types of cells.
+For example, they can become muscle or brain cells.
+They can also renew themselves by dividing, even after they have been inactive for a long time.

-The human body requires many different types of cell to function, but it does not produce each cell type fully formed and ready to use.
-Instead, it produces stem cells that have a wide range of possible functions.
-However, stem cells need to become a specific cell type to be useful.
+The human body requires many different types of cells to function, but it does not produce every cell type fully formed and ready to use.

-Scientists call a stem cell an undifferentiated cell because it can become any cell.
-In contrast, a blood cell, for example, is a ‘differentiated’ cell, because it is already a specific kind of cell.
+Scientists call a stem cell an “undifferentiated” cell because it can become any cell.
+In contrast, a blood cell, for example, is a “differentiated” cell because it has already formed into a specific kind of cell.

 For instance, if someone’s heart contains damaged tissue, doctors might be able to stimulate healthy tissue to grow by transplanting laboratory-grown stem cells into the person’s heart.
 This could cause the heart tissue to renew itself.